austinshin/austinshin.github.io/source/_posts/2015-12-25-end-of-the-year.markdown

 - Richard for being there to always talk to about league, life, movies, and school.
 - Youri for the tutoring early in the semester + being the 'sister' I never had.
 - Benny for best roommate/friend and always there to hang/chill/talk/rant to (oh and best uber driver LOL).
+I don't know where I would be without you guys.
+Thanks for the support.

 bye 2015